cidit/crc2025/robot/firmware/include/drives/precision_motor2.issues.md

 - **Bug**: As noted in the `FIXME` comment, `get_current_rpm()` does not produce correct results when the system is disabled because `_update_l2ev()` is not called.
 - **Fix**: Either return a default or invalid value (e.g., `NaN`) when the system is disabled, or call `_update_l2ev()` conditionally.
 SUGGESTION: if and when we start using .readAndReset() on the encoder to fix the overflow issue, this function will need to work differently (if at all in angle mode)
+SUGGESTION: make a separate PrecisionMotor::Encoder class that uses the regular encoder under the hood.

 ---